John Houghton (martyr)

-John Houghton (c.
-1486 – 4 May 1535) was Catholic priest of the Carthusian order and the first martyr to die as a result of the Act of Supremacy by King Henry VIII of England.
+John Houghton, OCart (c.
+1486 – 4 May 1535) was a Catholic priest of the Carthusian order and the first martyr to die as a result of the Act of Supremacy by King Henry VIII of England.
 He was also the first of the Carthusians to die as a martyr.
 As one of the Carthusian Martyrs of London he is among the Forty Martyrs of England and Wales.

 Early life

 Born around 1487, Houghton was (according to one of his fellow Carthusians) educated at Cambridge, but cannot be identified among surviving records.
 Similarly, no certain records can be found of his ordination.

 It is said that he escaped an arranged marriage as soon as he completed his education and took refuge with a devout priest.